 Throughout the project, two training events and several seminars will be organised open to interested researchers, depending on local arrangements.
 If interested about training events, email us.

 First ProCEedS Training Workshop

-The 1st ProCEedS Training Workshop will be organised by SEERC and take place in February 2020 in Thessaloniki, Greece.
+The 1st ProCEedS Training Workshop was organised by SEERC and took place in February 2020 in Thessaloniki, Greece.

-The workshop will introduce ESRs to a variety of qualitative research techniques and will aim to familiarise students with a full range of research methods and analyses in common use in the disciplines that will be involved in the project.
-The workshop will cover interviewing, observation, document work, the use of visual data and mixed methods.
-As well as learning how to use these tools, techniques and processes, ESRs will learn how to apply and evaluate them.
-Also, the session will introduce basic quantitative research methods that could be used across the project, such as hypothesis testing and descriptive statistics.
-ESRs will become familiar with the key role that secondary data could play across their individual work.
-Furthermore, the workshop will provide researchers with an introduction to interdisciplinary study, highlighting the importance of research which reaches beyond disciplinary boundaries, and exploring the differing approaches through which such research can be achieved.
+The workshop introduced the ESRs to a variety of qualitative research techniques and aimed to familiarise students with a full range of research methods and analyses in common use in the disciplines that are being involved in the project.
+The workshop covered interviewing, observation, document work, the use of visual data and mixed methods.
+As well as learning how to use these tools, techniques and processes, ESRs have learnt how to apply and evaluate them.
+Also, the session introduced basic quantitative research methods that could be used across the project, such as hypothesis testing and descriptive statistics.
+ESRs became familiar with the key role that secondary data could play across their individual work.
+Furthermore, the workshop provided researchers with an introduction to interdisciplinary study, highlighting the importance of research which reaches beyond disciplinary boundaries, and exploring the differing approaches through which such research can be achieved.